 - Show your willingness to accompany the student to Counseling Services to help them make an appointment

 - Call the center at 928-523-2261 and discuss your concerns with a counselor; in this telephone consultation, the counselor can help assess the situation and make recommendations for the next steps

-- If you become aware of a psychological emergency or a crisis involving a student after regular business hours or on a weekend, a counselor can be contacted by calling Counseling Services’ answering service at 928-523-2261 and requesting contact with the Emergency Counselor.
+- If you become aware of a psychological emergency or a crisis involving a student after regular business hours or on a weekend, a mental health professional can be contacted by calling Jacks Care 24/7 at (866) 656-9983.

 Licensed psychologists, counselors, and their supervisees are constrained, by law and ethical guidelines, from sharing information concerning students who receive help at Counseling Services.

 Therefore, we cannot respond to requests for information without a release.
 However, we are able to listen to your concerns about a student and we will try to respond to questions of a general nature.

 For more information on how to best assist your students, check out our PDF guide.